Undergraduate

 Owen is a Lecturer within the University of Exeter Medical School, having joined in January 2022.
 Previously, he was a Research Associate in Sport & Health Science at the University, and has completed a PhD in Clinical Exercise Physiology (Sport & Health Science) in 2018.

 His teaching responsibilities are across the Medical School, including Medical Imaging, Medicine and Medical Science.
-He is academic and pastoral lead for the highly successful Professional Training Year, facilitating undergrdauate research and training in research laboratories and private industry across the UK and abroad.
+He is academic and pastoral lead for the highly successful Professional Training Year, facilitating undergraduate research and training in research laboratories and private industry across the UK and abroad.
 He is currently the Programme Director for Sport & Exercise Medical Sciences.

 His research interests are predominantly within the role of exercise testing and training in chronic lung disease, in particular cystic fibrosis and interstitial lung disease, using this modality to identify prognostically valuable biomarkers and mechanistic causes of exercise intolerance.